Empowering Prospective Pensioners

 “We believe that many prospective pensioners really wish to be active when they are no longer working, but many of them don’t know how, or lack the confidence, to get started.
 BTPN is here to assist and guide them, so that they are better prepared when entering their retirement years,” said Ongki W Dana , Deputy President Director of BTPN.

 Ongki explained that the empowerment of all these prospective pensioners is being carried out through the Daya Program.
 The briefing program for these active civil servants, who are soon to become pensioners, is focused on the following four targets; self-development; management of finances; development of plans; and implementation of plans.
 “This program represents our effort to explore the interests of prospective pensioners, as well as foster an entrepreneurial spirit among them.
 We are optimistic that this goodwill initiative on our part will garner a positive response,” Ongki continued.

-Daya consists of the following three program pillars: Daya Sehat Sejahtera, Daya Tumbuh Usaha, and Daya Tumbuh Komunitas.
-Daya is integral to all of BTPN’s business units, namely BTPN Purna Bakti - the business unit that focuses on serving pensioners, BTPN Mitra Usaha Rakyat (MUR) - the business unit that is focused on serving micro & small enterprise entrepreneurs, as well as BTPN Sinaya - BTPN’s funding business unit.
-In addition, Daya is also applied in the subsidiary of BTPN, BTPN Syariah, which focuses on serving productive poor communities.
+The Daya Program is a measured and sustainable mass market empowerment program that encapsulates the Unique Value Proposition (UVP) of BTPN.
+Daya is applied in three of BTPN’s business units, namely BTPN Purna Bakti— the business unit that focuses on serving pensioner customers, BTPN Mitra Usaha Rakyat (MUR)— the business unit that focuses on serving micro & small enterprise entrepreneurs, and BTPN Sinaya – the funding business unit of BTPN.
+In addition, Daya is also applied in the BTPN subsidiary BTPN Syariah, which focuses on serving productive poor communities.